-Contact Katy for information related to early childhood health, including oral health, social-emotional health, and child developmental screenings.
-Originally from Madison, Wisconsin, Katy has been in the health field since 2006.
-With global work experience in academic, clinical, and community settings, she came to work as Grand Beginnings’ Health Integration Coordinator in the summer of 2013.
+Originally from Madison, Wisconsin, Katy has been with Grand Beginnings since 2013 and specializes in early childhood health prevention and systems-building across the health and early childhood sectors.
 Katy holds two Bachelor of Science degrees in Neurobiology and Spanish from the University of Wisconsin-Madison.
 She also has a Graduate Certificate in Global Health from UW-Madison’s Global Health Institute and a Master of Public Health (MPH) degree from UW-Madison’s School of Medicine and Public Health, where she specialized in infectious disease epidemiology as well as the relationships between social justice and health within individual communities.
 Her work with Grand Beginnings has led to the Colorado Trust John R. Moran Jr. Grantee Leadership Award in 2015 and recognition as an Early Childhood Colorado Partnership Emerging Leader in Early Childhood in 2017.
 She is excited to embark on this next chapter with Grand Beginnings as Executive Director.

 Contact Kyle for information on maternal, infant/early childhood mental health, behavior concerns, referrals and resources in the community.
 Since Kyle started her career in 2007, as a YMCA Camp and Family Services Director, she has gained her masters of education and become a Licensed Professional Counselor and Supervisor.
 Before she moved to Colorado from North East Ohio, she coordinated and grew a program called Toddlers and Preschoolers Succeeding Program, which lowered the rates of preschool expulsion, built resiliency in our youngest children and teachers.
 Here in Granby, Kyle is an advocate for our 0-5 population through Grand Beginnings, partnering with early childhood programs and community organizations, as well as working with Mind Springs, providing counseling services to children and families.